-In addition, some applications use pseudorandom number generators (PRNGs) to generate results based on apparent randomness, starting from a known initial state, or "seed".
+In addition, some applications use pseudorandom number generators (PRNGs) to generate apparently "random" numbers starting from a known initial state, or "seed".
 Such applications usually care about repeatable "randomness".
 (Note that in the definitions for cryptographic and statistical RNGs given earlier, the PRNGs involved are automatically seeded before use.)

 When to Use a Seeded PRNG

 An application SHOULD NOT use a PRNG with a seed it specifies (rather than an automatically-initialized PRNG or another kind of RNG) unless—